-- (i) The placing on a digital interface, 2 of advertising targeted at users of that interface (online advertising services). - The Bill now expressly defines the notion of "targeted advertising" as any form of digital commercial communication, the purpose of which is to promote a product, service or brand, which is directed to users of a digital interface based on the data collected from them. - The Bill also includes a presumption that all advertising will be considered as "targeted advertising," unless proved otherwise. - (ii) Services consisting in the making available of multisided digital interfaces to users which allow users to find other uses and to interact with them, and which may also facilitate the provision of underlying supplies of goods or services directly between users (online intermediation services). - (iii) The transmission of data collected about users which has been generated from such users' activities on digital interfaces (data transfer services).
+(i) The placing on a digital interface of advertising targeted at users of that interface (online advertising services).

+The Bill expressly defines the notion of "targeted advertising" as any form of digital commercial communication, the purpose of which is to promote a product, service or brand, which is directed to users of a digital interface based on the data collected from them.

+The Bill also includes a presumption that all advertising will be considered as "targeted advertising," unless proved otherwise.

+- (ii) Services consisting in making available multi-sided digital interfaces to users which allow them to find other users and to interact with, and which may also facilitate the provision of underlying supplies of goods or services directly among users (online intermediation services). - (iii) The transmission of data collected about users which has been generated from such users' activities on digital interfaces (data transfer services).

-Activities that are not subject to taxation in general match the ones outlined in the European Commission's proposal and include:
+Activities that are not subject to taxation generally match the ones outlined in the European Commission's proposal and include:

-Online sales of goods or services through the website of their supplier, in which the supplier does not act as an intermediary (e-commerce related to retail activities), are excluded.
-In such cases, the value creation for the retailer lies with the goods or services provided and the digital interface is simply used as a means of communication.
+- Online sales of goods or services through the website of their supplier, in which the supplier does not act as an intermediary (e-commerce related to retail activities), are excluded.
+In such cases, the value creation for the retailer lies with the goods or services provided and the digital interface is simply used as a means of communication. - The Bill expressly excludes from its scope the sale of goods or services between end users within an online intermediation service (i.e., the underlying transaction, for example, a rental service price).